cdl-geneseo/instructional-modes/docs/instructional-modes.md

 Deans and department chairs may request to schedule **online courses** to be taught by faculty who:

--   Have successfully completed the college's [[Online Teaching Institute]{.underline}](https://www.geneseo.edu/cdl/online-learning) or approved equivalent
+-   Have successfully completed the college's [Online Teaching Institute](https://www.geneseo.edu/cdl/online-learning) or approved equivalent

 -   Have engaged in additional professional development, as needed, in order to remain abreast of changes to learning platforms and technologies